Don’t overwhelm yourself with the idea of red dot sights in your firearm.

 Co-Witnesses

 Sometimes, a red dot sight needs a helping hand to get its job done.
+That’s when your iron sights enter the scene!

-When placed at the appropriate height, iron sights could work wonders with your red dot.
-Think of iron sights as secondary sighting systems when there’s an optic failure.
+When placed at the appropriate height, iron sights could work WONDERS with your red dot.

 There’s a lower 1/3 co-witness whose front sight is found at the lower part of the optic window.